 How it works:

-1. Universities and four-year colleges opt-in to the new fee model.
+1. Universities and four-year colleges opt-in to the fee model.
 Opting-in provides immediate access to the JSTOR Archival Journals and Primary Sources Collection, a single collection of all licensed journal and primary source content.

 Classification Minimum Starting AAF for the Archival Journals and Primary Sources Collection*